apache/jena-site/source/documentation/tdb2/tdb2_cmds.md

 a reasonable starting point.
 Closing all applications to release their memory and not use CPU improves the loading process performance.

+Loading very large datasets (like Wikidata) with tdb2.tdbloader may sometimes on linux configurations fail with errors like:

+    Native memory allocation (mmap) failed to map 65536 bytes for committing reserved memory.

+This can be avoided by adding a larger value to the `vm.max_map_count` option.
+The command `sudo sysctl -w vm.max_map_count=262144` updates the value for your current session, or you can persist the change by editing the value in `/etc/sysctl.conf` or in `/etc/sysctl.d/*` override files if available.

 ### Loader options

 The choice of loader is given by the optional `--loader` argument.